James Weldon Johnson Park: Beginnings

 The area was established as a public square in 1857 by Isaiah Hart, founder of Jacksonville.
 After Hart's death in 1861 and the end of the Civil War, the Hart family deeded the land to the city for $10.
 It was first known as "City Park", then "St. James Park" after the grand St. James Hotel was constructed across the street in 1869.
 The following year, another major hotel was built across from the park.

 The area was renamed Hemming Park in 1899 in honor of Civil War veteran Charles C. Hemming, after he installed a 62 ft-tall Confederate monument in the park in 1898.
 Hemming was born in Jacksonville.
 He later moved to Colorado Springs, Colorado and became a banker, making a fortune.
-The memorial is the oldest in the city and was the tallest at the time.
+The memorial was the oldest in the city and was the tallest at the time.
 An occurrence in February 1896 brought lasting change to St. James Park.
 At the state reunion of United Confederate Veterans (UCV) in Ocala, Charles C. Hemming announced his plan to erect a memorial in honor of Florida’s Confederate soldiers.
 Members of the local Robert E. Lee Camp of Confederate Veterans immediately invited Hemming to a reception in Jacksonville, which was attended by many prominent citizens.
 After moving from St. Augustine to Jacksonville at the age of two, Hemming grew up in the City, and local officials hoped that he would select Jacksonville as the site for the monument.

 Hemming viewed several possible locations and expressed a preference for the center of St. James Park, where the fountain stood.
 Though reluctant to replace the popular fountain, the City’s Board of Public Works later gave its approval.

 A committee of the Robert E. Lee Camp managed the memorial project.
 But newspaper accounts appear to indicate that Hemming personally selected the monument, which was then approved by various committees of the UCV.

 George H. Mitchell of Chicago, Illinois – a designer, manufacturer, and contractor for artistic memorials – provided the monument.
 It cost approximately $20,000, and was a joint gift from Charles Hemming and his wife, Lucy Key Hemming, a native of Texas.

 The City moved the fountain to the northwest section of St. James Park, and George Mitchell traveled to Jacksonville and supervised installation of the monument in the spring of 1898, during the Spanish American War.
 At that time, the Springfield section of the City contained thousands of American troops living in a tent city known as Camp Cuba Libre.

 The unveiling ceremony took place on June 16, 1898, and coincided with the reunion in Jacksonville of the UCV’s Florida Division.
 Hemming donated the monument to the State of Florida, and Governor William D. Bloxham accepted the memorial on behalf of the state.